When I did my first values elicitation process 5-6 years ago I had not yet stumbled upon the term “soul’s values”.

 Meaning, it ought to be part of the process or experience already.

-In my business, examples of hygiene factors are Connection and Intuition as both are central to the experience and how I work.
-This in comparison to my guiding principles (values), which are Freedom, Empowerment, Evolution, and Leadership.
-Whatever I do, or whatever services I offer, they always speak to or reflect a greater sense of one or more of the four: Freedom, Empowerment, Evolution, and Leadership.
+In my business, examples of hygiene factors are Integrity and Intuition as both are central to the experience and how I work.
+This in comparison to my guiding principles (values), which are Soul Connection, Inner Wisdom, Limitless Potential, and Soul Freedom.
+Whatever I do, or whatever services I offer, they always speak to or reflect a greater sense of one or more of Connection, Wisdom, Potential, and Freedom.

 Although hygiene factors may be more useful in relation to business, they are still a helpful parameter in understanding the width and depth of our personal values.